More deadly storms coming so prepare better, experts say

 Other Americans are at risk as well.
 Power supplies of all sorts failed in the extreme cold, including natural gas-fired power plants that were knocked offline amid icy conditions and, to a smaller extent, wind turbines that froze and stopped working.
 More than 100 million people live in areas under winter weather warnings, watches or advisories, and blackouts are expected to continue in some parts of the country for days.

-The crisis sounded an alarm for power systems throughout the country about a need to prepare for severe conditions that go beyond historical expectations.
-Texas, for example, expects power demand to peak in the heat of summer, not the depths of winter.
+The crisis sounded an alarm for power systems throughout the country: As climate change worsens, severe conditions that go beyond historical norms are becoming ever more common.
+Texas, for example, expects power demand to peak in the heat of summer, not the depths of winter, as it did this week.

 “Building resilient and sustainable infrastructure that can withstand extreme weather and a changing climate will play an integral role” in creating jobs and meeting Biden’s goal of “a net-zero emissions future,” White House press secretary Jen Psaki said Wednesday.